 CANNABIS-ASSISTED SOMATIC PSYCHOTHERAPY

 The emerging field of psychedelic-assisted therapy is opening new pathways for trauma healing, self-exploration, and personal growth.
-Cannabis-Assisted Somatic Psychotherapy (CASP) offers a unique approach, combining the intentional use of cannabis with Mindfulness-Based Somatic Therapy.
+Cannabis-Assisted Somatic Psychotherapy (CASP) offers a unique approach, combining the mindful use of cannabis with practices like intention setting, meditation, gentle breathwork, and guided self-inquiry to support inner exploration and healing.
+It’s a sacred space—set apart from the everyday—where distractions are minimized, vulnerability is welcomed, boundaries are honored, and something meaningful is invited to unfold.

 I offer CASP sessions in-person at my office in NW Portland.
 This work is also available online (by Zoom) for clients located anywhere in Oregon or California.
 I offer CASP in two ways: